Author: Arina Golosovskaya

 1 Server maintenance

-First, maintenance costs must be mentioned.
+First, Augmented Reality costs for app maintenance must be mentioned.
 Different kinds of apps require different kinds of hosting, but the general rule is it must be an established hosting provider with a broad band channel.

 Second, the app must be highly scalable.
 Too often, scalability can be an issue when an app gains traction.
 For example, lack of scalability played a bad joke on Pokémon Go: the game became popular rapidly, but the development team was unprepared.
 The end result?
 Freezing apps, millions of upset fans from all over the world, and high abandonment rates.
 True, Pokémon Go bounced back—but you might not.